FeeLab/Fee-Scopes/README.md

 The commutator base consists of two custom machined aluminum plates.
 Drawings for these plates can be found in the `commutator` folder.
 They can be fabricated by your favorite machine shop or online machining service (we use [Protolabs](https://www.protolabs.com/services/cnc-machining/)).

 ## PCB
 The commutator PCB provides regulated power to the microscope and sends a torque signal to the motor controller.
 It is a simple two-layer board and can be fabricated by [OSHPark](https://oshpark.com/).
-Design files can be found in the `commutator` folder in EAGLE format.
+Design files can be found in `commutator/sensor_board` in EAGLE format.
 Autodesk offers free educational licenses for EAGLE.

 ## Motor Controller Box
 The commutator is driven by a Faulhaber DC motor controlled by a custom motor driver.
-The PCB for the driver can be found in `INSERT_DIRECTORY` and can also be fabricated by OSHPark.
-Components and assembly notes for the driver box can be found in `INSERT_DIRECTORY`.
+The PCB for the driver can be found in `commutator/motor_controller` and can be fabricated by OSHPark.
+Components and assembly notes for the driver box can also be found in `commutator/motor_controller`.

 # TODO